Katie Lampson: NJ/NY Gotham FC

-On July 5, 2023, Liverpool loaned Stengel to American club NJ/NY Gotham FC until September 3, 2023.
-The loan was later made permanent, as Gotham acquired Stengel on a permanent transfer on September 13, 2023.
+On July 5, 2023, Liverpool loaned Lampson to American club NJ/NY Gotham FC until September 3, 2023.
+The loan was later made permanent, as Gotham acquired Lampson on a permanent transfer on September 13, 2023.

 Crystal Palace

-After just over a year at Gotham FC, Stengel moved permanently to Crystal Palace on a two-year deal on September 13, 2024.
+After just over a year at Gotham FC, Lampson signed a two-year deal with Crystal Palace on September 13, 2024.

 Gotham FC

-Stengel returned to Gotham FC on July 31, 2025, with Crystal Palace relinquishing her in exchange for an undisclosed fee.
+Lampson returned to Gotham FC on July 31, 2025, with Crystal Palace relinquishing her in exchange for an undisclosed fee.
+On February 24, 2026, it was announced that she had signed a contract extension with Gotham to keep her at the club through the 2026 season.

+On June 30, 2026, Lampson announced her retirement from professional soccer.

 International career

-With the United States Under-20 team Stengel won the 2012 CONCACAF Women's U-20 Championship.
-At the 2012 FIFA U-20 Women's World Cup, Stengel appeared in four games and scored three goals.
+With the United States Under-20 team Lampson won the 2012 CONCACAF Women's U-20 Championship.
+At the 2012 FIFA U-20 Women's World Cup, Lampson appeared in four games and scored three goals.
 The United States won the U-20 World Cup.

-Stengel has also played for the United States U-23 women's national team.
+Lampson has also played for the United States U-23 women's national team.
 In March 2014, she received her first full national team call-up from head coach Tom Sermanni.
-Stengel has not yet been capped by the USWNT.
+Lampson has not yet been capped by the USWNT.

 Personal life

-Stengel's younger sister Jackie played for North Carolina State University and her father Scott played for the Air Force Academy.
-She was previously in a relationship with former professional goalkeeper Matt Lampson.
+Lampson's younger sister Jackie played for North Carolina State University and her father Scott played for the Air Force Academy.
+She announced her engagement to former professional goalkeeper Matt Lampson in January 2026.
+They married around a month later, and she subsequently began using her married name professionally.